joshi1983/pages/turtle/README.md

 	Processing the links would involve dependencies that are very difficult to include in automated tests.
 	If there's an issue, we should isolate dependencies and potentially add modules

+internal-procs:
+	DONE: - create code for a map procedure.
+	- turn the earlier made map procedure implementation into a new map command in WebLogo.
+		DONE: - add content/help/commands/map.html examples.
+		DONE: - add execution test cases.
+		DONE: - add a test that compiles code using 'map' command and verifies that the map procedure is defined within it.
+		DONE: - get new internalProc command group recognized by the compile function.
+		DONE: - get internalProc command group passing commands.json tests.
+		DONE: - get execution tests to pass.
+	DONE: - add referenced internal procedures when calling the compile function.
+	DONE: - test the debugger features.
+Indicate the internal procedures with different styles in the call stack.
+	DONE: - test calls to internal procedures with breakpoints.
+	DONE: - show the internal code in details for the command in the help feature.
+	- test that a breakpoint on a line in the code editor doesn't cause execution to stop at the corresponding line number in the internal procedures.
+	- add validator to check that procedures passed to the map command always return something.
+		- They should always use the output command and never use stop or return without running output.
+	- add other procedures such as sort, binarySearch.
+	- add a feature to show the internal procedure implementations in the Code Editor.

+Fast pixels to do:
+DONE: - Create a new Image type of shape that is linked to a procedure name.
+DONE: - implement unit tests on the new image shape to set pixels.
+DONE: - Do we need a new execution mode or LogoInstruction to support these images?
+	- Yes, a JavaScriptFunctionCallInstruction.
+- Add a module for filling a Rect that extends EventDispatcher.
+	- Have an event for completion which can then be listened to for redrawing GraphicsScreen.
+	- Have a method for aborting a redraw.
+This would be important when user changes GraphicsScreen resolution faster than it can finish processing a Rect.
+- If more than 2 or 3 Rect instances are on a specific ProceduralImage or ProceduralRasterRectangleShape, select and remove the Rect that is least helpful for the current GraphicsScreen state.
+- Define a cache for a few different resolutions or sampled rectangles within the image.
+- Create a drawing using this new type of image that draws a mandelbrot fractal.
+- test the new fractal drawing by dragging the view around, zoom in, zoom out...

 Possible names:
 A project named WebLogo is at: http://weblogo.berkeley.edu/ but it looks dead and is not related to the Logo programming language.